 “And the word of the Lord came to Isaiah, saying, ‘Go and tell Hezekiah, Thus says the Lord, the God of David your father: ‘I have heard your prayer, I have seen your tears; surely I will add to your days fifteen years.
 I will deliver you and this city from the hand of the king of Assyria, and I will defend this city.”’

 Speaking of the king of Assyria, Hezekiah is linked to another significant piece of Christian archeology.
 In 2 Choronicles 32:2 (also in 2 Kings 20:20) Hezekiah sees that “Sennacherib (king of Assyria) had come and that he intended to wage war against Jerusalem.”
 So Hezekiah gathers together his men to close off the water that flows into the city from the springs.
 You can read more about Hezekiah’s tunnel in our past blog post or see a video taken in the tunnel, but what you’ll find is that this water tunnel was used in the war against Assyria.
 This water was discovered in recent history and is open for viewing.
-It will be a highlight on our Israel tours this year!
+It will be a highlight on our Israel tours!

 Read more about this seal discovery at http://www.breakingisraelnews.com/55293/jerusalem-excavation-reveals-2700-year-old-seal-israelite-king-jerusalem/#rhmBfz6m7khpmF2v.99